 Lêlê Street Kitchen serves up fresh Vietnamese street food including salads, noodle dishes, and tasty mango lassis.
 Their most popular dish is their bahn mi, a Vietnamese sandwich on baguette.
 They have a range of flavors, but our favorite is the spicy fishcake.

 Those looking for a gourmet sushi feast will be very pleased with Sushi Lovers.
 Their very fresh fish and vegetables are arranged beautifully and they have a large menu for whatever your preferred sushi type may be.
 Sit in at their lovely bar-style stand, or do a takeaway and enjoy your sushi at home.

 Aside from the baked goods and coffee, of course, GRØD provides the best breakfast at Torvehallerne.
 GRØD makes gourmet porridge with delicious toppings like salted caramel and roasted almonds.
 They also make risotto, congee, and daal; basically, if it’s a meal in a bowl, you can get it at GRØD.

 Le Petit Vinbar focuses on French wine, which you can buy by the glass, and serves a small selection of French dishes such as croque monsieur and chèvre salad.
 It’s tasty, straight-forward wine and food; ideal for the start of a night out or a quiet post-work evening.

 Best Ice Cream at Torvehallerne

-Is a Bella serves organic gelato that’s creamy, thick, and delicious.
-They also have a few vegan-friendly options.
+Is a Bella serves organic, homemade gelato that’s creamy, thick, and delicious.
+They boast flavors from the Old Country, ranging from caramelized figs to pistachio, and they even have a few vegan-friendly options (the dark chocolate is especially fantastic).
 The ideal spot to cool off when it’s warm out.